Introduction

 Pros

-- Extremely flexible and customisable
+- Highly flexible and customisable to suit unique needs

-- User-friendly interface with spreadsheet familiarity
+- User-friendly with an intuitive interface

 Cons

-- Some advanced features only available in higher-tier plans.
+- Some advanced features require higher-tier plans.

 Pricing

-- Free plan available; paid plans start at $10 per user per month
+- Free plan available; paid plans start at $10 per user per month.

 Height for AI-powered project management

-- Customisable workflows and automations
+- Design your own workflows and automations

 Pros